acyrus/Maven-Toys-Analysis/README.md

   GROUP BY p.product_id,st.store_id,s.sale_date;
  ```

-8. What is the total units of each product sold each month for each store?
+10. What are number units of each product sold each month?
 ```
 CREATE TEMPORARY TABLE UnitsSoldMonthlyYearly
  SELECT